-- 4.2.1 No UVU employee may unreasonably restrict another employee's ability to communicate or document - 1) The waste or misuse of public funds, property, or workforce;
+4.2.1 No UVU employee may unreasonably restrict another employee's ability to communicate or document

+- 1) The waste or misuse of public funds, property, or workforce;

-- 2) A violation or suspected violation of any law; - 3) Gross mismanagement; - 4) Abuse of authority; or - 5) Unethical conduct. - 4.2.2 Declining permission to record meetings or conversations is not an unreasonable restriction under this section.
-If an employee believes an unreasonably restrictive practice is occurring, they may raise the concern with individuals in their supervisory line or anonymously via EthicsPoint. - 4.2.3 No person with authority to take adverse action against a university employee may take such adverse action because the employee engaged, or is expected to engage, in good faith, in a protected activity (as outlined below).
+- 2) A violation or suspected violation of any law;

+- 3) Gross mismanagement;

+- 4) Abuse of authority; or

+- 5) Unethical conduct.

+4.2.2 Declining permission to record meetings or conversations is not an unreasonable restriction under this section.
+If an employee believes an unreasonably restrictive practice is occurring, they may raise the concern with individuals in their supervisory line or anonymously via EthicsPoint.

+4.2.3 No person may take retaliatory action against a university employee because the employee engaged, or is expected to engage, in good faith, in a protected activity (as outlined below).